 Broken Maths or Why You Should Not Play the Lottery

-So how can you be in control against all the odds?
+So how can you be in control of all the odds?

-To win the Eurojackpot which at the time of writing stands at a meager 17 Million Euro, your chances are 1:95 Mio.
-The chances of winning USD 1 billion in a combined Mega Millions and Powerball last year were 1 in 88 quadrillions, according to the Allstate Data Science Team.
+To win the Eurojackpot, which at the time of writing stands at a meager 17 Million Euro, your chances are 1:95 Mio.
+According to the Allstate Data Science Team, the chances of winning USD 1 billion in a combined Mega Millions and Powerball last year were 1 in 88 quadrillions.
 That number translates to 88 thousand trillion, or the numeral one followed by 15 zeros.

 Lottery Mathematics has it that in a typical 6-out-of-49 game, each player chooses six distinct numbers from a range of 1-49.
 If the six numbers on your ticket match the numbers drawn by the lottery, you are the jackpot winner.
 The order of the numbers does not matter here.
 The probability of this happening is 1 in 13,983,816.

-The average American spends about $223 per year on lottery tickets, according to a survey from LENDedu.
-This amount per person translates to about roughly $70 billion a year on lottery tickets in the US.
-If you wanted to stay in the game for the Eurojackpot continuously you expenses would stand at 214.5 Euro per year.
+The average American spends about $223 per year on lottery tickets, according to a survey from LendEDU.
+This amount per person translates to roughly $70 billion a year on lottery tickets in the US.
+If you wanted to stay in the game for the Eurojackpot, your expenses would stand at 214.5 Euro per year.

 In Germany, expenses for playing the lottery go by the name ‘idiot’s tax.’
 There is no mathematical case for playing the lottery, yet many people treat playing the lottery like an investment.

 It is hard to overlook the tragedy: People who feel they do not have enough money spend their scarce pennies on a lousy investment they cannot control.
-It is not faulty because the probabilities do not add up but also because lotteries are highly regulated state enterprises: On average only 60 percent of the paid funds go into prize money, the rest is operations and tax for the government.
+It is not only tragic because the probabilities do not add up, but also because lotteries are highly regulated state enterprises: On average, only 60 percent of the paid funds go into prize money.
+The rest is operations and tax for the government.

-Imagine yourself buying an investment fond that cuts off 40 percent of your money as transaction fee even before the game begins.
+Imagine yourself buying an investment fund that cuts off 40 percent of your money as a transaction fee even before the game begins.
 Ridiculous?

 Why You Should Not Play the Lottery Runs Deeper than Poor Probabilities